Xooa/xooa-php-sdk/README.md

 #### Type

-string — Should contain a Xooa URl to send APIs to
+string — Should contain a Xooa URL to call APIs from

 ==